Content on this page was generated by AI and has not been manually reviewed.

 Do free VPN proxies log my data?

 Many do or may collect telemetry and usage data to fund the service.
 Always read the privacy policy and look for clear no-logs claims.
 If a service can’t show a clear policy, assume data collection is happening.
-What is windscribe vpn used for and how it protects privacy, unblocks streaming, secures public Wi-Fi, and more
+Free vpn extension for edge reddit 2026

 What’s the difference between a VPN and a proxy?